FajanSunusara/Autonomous-car-navigation-system/README.md

 ### Advanced Decision-Making with CNN

 #### Intelligent Navigation
-A Convolutional Neural Network (CNN) processes real-time data, allowing the car to make smart decisions on the fly.
+A JavaScript-based Convolutional Neural Network (CNN) processes real-time data, allowing the car to make smart decisions on the fly.

 #### Adaptive Responses
 The CNN helps the car adapt to changing environments, optimizing its route and actions dynamically based on the latest information.